mnour98/LH1/README.md

-# LH1
+# LH1 – Sales & Marketing System (Prototype)

-LH1 – First prototype of the Sales &amp; Marketing system.
-Focuses on the quotation module with automatic calculation of Country, Province, Taxes, and Total.
+This is the first prototype (LH1) of the Sales & Marketing system.
+It focuses on the quotation module.

+Features:
+- Country and Province selection
+- Automatic tax calculation
+- Automatic subtotal and total calculation

+Tech stack:
+- HTML
+- CSS
+- JavaScript

+Deployment:
+- Vercel